ipfsconsortium/IPFSConsortiumProxy/PLUGINS.md

 # Plugins

-It is possible to write your own plugin for pinning content
+It is possible to write your own plugin for pinning content.

 # Base structure

 ```
-module.exports = {
+class myPlugin {
-	addWatch: (options) => {
+	addWatch(options) {
-		// your code
+	 // ...
 	}
+	getStats() {
+	 // return an object with stats of your plugin
 	}
+}
+module.exports = myPlugin;

 ```

-the `addWatch` receives these options
+the function `addWatch` receives an `options` object containing following fields:

 - `web3` : a web3 object that can be used to inspect the blockchain
 - `logger` : a `winston` instance that can be used for logging
 - `pinner` : a pinning object that can be used to pin / unpin IPFS hashes, taking the limits of the consortium into account.
 If you exceed your quota - it will stop pinning new data.
 - `ipfs` : an `ipfs-api` object that allows you to talk to IPFS directly.
+- `throttledipfs` : `ipfs-api` wrapped in a queue that throttles requests to the API.

 # Adding and registering your plugin